ThymeChrystal/ctf-writeups/DownUnderCTF2021/leaking-like-a-sieve.md

 So by specifying our format specifier of `%n$s` and having no parameters, we can print out any strings in various memory locations.
 By putting this in a loop, we can plough through memory printing out strings.

-> *Note*: various items on the stack may not be printable strings, and my crash the program.
+> *Note*: various items on the stack may not be printable strings, and may crash the program.
 If you get a segmentation fault, just try another location

 I wrote a Python script with `pwntools` to test this:
 ```python